nazwhale/hyko-website/content/posts/march-update.md

 **New tax year 🍾**

-The new tax year starts next month on 6th April, and for Hyko that means building a bunch of end of year bits:
+The new tax year starts next month on 6th April, and for us that means building a bunch of end of year bits:

 • P60s (a summary of all the tax you've paid for the tax year)